alejogs4/sw-blog/content/blog/redux-importance/index.md

 There are a plenty number of libraries in Javascript ecosystem which help us to implement these patterns, but the most popular ones are RxJS and the built in node event emitter.

-Redux it's not the most event driven library out there but conceptually you can handle it similarly since it can be seen as an implementation of the [obsever pattern](https://refactoring.guru/design-patterns/observer) where **n** number of objects (components) are connected to the state, listening for changes there taking Redux state as a single source of truth.
+Redux it's not the most event driven library out there but conceptually you can handle it similarly since it can be seen as an implementation of the [obsever pattern](https://refactoring.guru/design-patterns/observer) where **n** number of objects (components) are connected to the state, listening for changes, taking Redux state as a single source of truth.

 ### Reduce coupling hidding information using selectors and action creators